The Challenges of Living in Rural Japan

 Preparing for the Challenges of Life in Rural Japan

-Living in Japan can be a unique and exciting experience.
-But it can also come with its own set of challenges.
+Living in Japan can be an exciting experience.
+But it can also come with its own set of unique challenges.

-Moving to a foreign country is difficult on it’s own, an the challenges of living in rural Japan can be even more pronounced.
+Moving to a foreign country is difficult on its own, and the challenges of living in rural Japan can be even more pronounced.
 So let’s talk about the tough stuff, particularly from the perspective of a foreigner.

 Language Barrier